 - Choose an activity or program you enjoy

 9. Is the test for bone density in the heel bone an acceptable screening tool for osteoporosis?

 Questions remain, however, about the role of QUS in assessing for the presence of osteoporosis.
-There are concerns in the scientific community regarding the technological diversity, the precision of the standards and instruments used with these devices, and quality assurance concerns have been raised.
+There are several concerns in the scientific society about the technological diversity, the precision of the standards and instruments used with these devices, and quality assurance concerns have been raised.
 Heel ultrasound does not detect as many cases of osteoporosis as DXA, and experts are unsure how to deal with this discrepancy.